 In 1994, Government of Sri Lanka has approved ambient air quality standards and it was amended in 2008.
-But only a proposed set of emission standards is currently in place.
-Nevertheless, these proposed standards are used as a guide in the EIA process of thermal power plants of Sri Lanka.
+In June 2019, National Environmental Regulations on Stationary Source Emission Control were introduced.
+These standards are used as a guide in the EIA process of thermal power plants of Sri Lanka.
 At present, all thermal power projects have to comply with these standards as shown in Table 10.2.